bxrdy/bipolar-guardian/docs/project/SECURITY_PLAN.md

 ## Implemented Phases & Enhancements

 ### Phase 1: Critical RLS Policy Gaps ✅ **COMPLETED**
-- **Achievement**: Closed all identified gaps in our Row-Level Security policies, particularly for `DELETE` operations.
+- **Achievement**: Closed all identified gaps in the Row-Level Security policies, particularly for `DELETE` operations.
 This ensures users can only ever affect their own data.
 - **Impact**: Critical vulnerability resolved with zero impact on user functionality.

 ### Phase 2: Medical Data Protection ✅ **COMPLETED**